Online Ed.D. in Curriculum and Instruction

 The Online Doctor of Education (Ed.D.) prepares leaders in P–12 public and private education to be accomplished in providing direction in curriculum, instruction and instructional assessment.
-The program requires a minimum of 64 semester credit hours beyond the master’s degree, all of which will be presented through a Web-based delivery system in a cohort structure.
-Estimated completion time in four years.
+The program requires a minimum of 64 semester credit hours beyond the master’s degree, all of which will be presented through a web-based delivery system in a cohort structure.
+Estimated completion time is four years.

 Students will be admitted to this program only as members of a cohort.
-Our next cohort is scheduled to start in Spring 2019.
-Applications will be accepted April 1, 2018 – August 1, 2018.
-Applications for the Spring 2019 cohort are due August 1, 2018.
+Our next cohort is scheduled to start in Spring 2024.
+Applications will be accepted April 1, 2023 – August 1, 2023.

 - Organizational management.

 - Measures of continuing success in the program